harvesthill/reddit-wiki-archive/steroids/trt/list.md

 ###HCG/HMG

 HCG is injected either intra-muscularly or subcutaneously.
 It can be used alone or in conjunction with Testosterone.
 Dosage varies, but can be 250-1000iu injected 2x per week.
-Higher doses of HCG (greater than 1000iu per week) can possibly cause HCG-insensitivity, rendering it mostly ineffective after prolonged use.

-HMG is very similar to HCG, the key difference being that HCG acts as a synthetic LH (luteinizing hormone). hMG contains the real hormones the body produces, because of this it can stimulate the testes without risk of desensitizing the testes to LH.
-For this reason, if using hMG or HCG long term, hMG would be the safer option.
+HMG is very similar to HCG, the key difference being that HCG acts as a synthetic LH (luteinizing hormone). hMG mimics both of the two key hormones produced by the testes to stimulate spermatogenesis: LH and FSH, making it more effective in maintaining fertility.
 However, hMG is often significantly more expensive than HCG.

 ###Testosterone vs. HCG